Discipleship Shapers

 But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
 For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please.
 (Galatians 5:16,17).

 Of course, remember this is but a simple outline rather than a detailed course.
-But they are sufficient for any of God's people to guide them into rich Christian living.
+But they are sufficient to guide any of God's people into rich Christian living.
 Study 2 Peter 2:1-11 for a deeper and more penetrating look at growth factors.

 Basic Discipleship Stage